NSHipster/articles/2019-03-25-xcode-source-extensions.md

 }

 func formattingMarks(in string: String) -> String? {
-  // Regex magic transforms
+  /* Regex magic transforms:
-  // "// fixme here be 🐉" to
+     "// fixme here be 🐉"
+     to
-  // "// FIXME: here be 🐉"
+     "// FIXME: here be 🐉"
+  */
 }
 ```

 {% info %}
-It’s worth remembering that extensions can deal with all sorts of text, not just Swift or Objective-C.
+It's worth remembering that extensions can deal with all sorts of text, not just Swift or Objective-C.
 Even files that ordinarily open with specialized viewers in Xcode can instead be viewed as Source Code,
 which makes extension commands available.
 So if we need a transformation of Metal, Markdown, GPX, string dictionaries and the like,
 this is possible via an extension.
-The buffer’s `contentUTI` property reports back specific file types,
+The buffer's `contentUTI` property reports back specific file types,
 which can be interrogated for conformance to more abstract types with [`UTTypeConformsTo`](https://developer.apple.com/documentation/coreservices/1444079-uttypeconformsto).
 {% endinfo %}